JonShort/tododay/README.md

 For installation instructions, see the "Development" section below

+## Architecture

+Documentation around the architecture of this application can be found in the [architecture directory](./architecture/)

 ## Development

 Make sure [rust](https://www.rust-lang.org/) and [cargo](https://doc.rust-lang.org/cargo/) are installed - ([installation guide](https://doc.rust-lang.org/cargo/getting-started/installation.html))